 The blooming problem can be further compounded by a short growing season.
 In colder parts of the country the flowers that are formed later in the fall on new growth might not have time to open before the first hard frost.
 So if you’re gardening in a cold zone 5 or below it’s possible that your Endless Summer might often be an Endless Exasperation.

-Don’t get me wrong…I like this plant.
-There are many Hydrangeas that flower on both new and old wood, and this is one I frequently recommend to my consultation clients because it’s easy to find.
-But the shrub is just not the flower machine in Minnesota that it is on Cape Cod.
+Don’t get me wrong…I love these Hydrangeas that flower on both new and old wood.
+But these shrubs are just not the flower machine in Minnesota that they are on Cape Cod.

 If you want to grow an Endless Summer or one of the other repeat-blooming hydrangeas and you live in a zone 4 or 5, here are some tips for success.